NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 Then:

-* Perceived self-continuity decreases
+* The sense of self-continuity decreases
-* Experiences of discontinuity or inconsistency emerge
+* Experiences of “break” or inconsistency may occur

 ---

-### Prediction 2: Sustained high continuity error → abnormal self-attribution
+### Prediction 2: Extremely high continuity error → abnormal self-attribution

 If:

-* (E) remains persistently high
+* E remains persistently high

 Then:

-* Actions may be attributed to external causes
+* Actions may be attributed to external sources
-* Experiences of self-alienation may arise
+* A sense of self-alienation may arise

 ---